C4T-BuT-S4D/ctfcup-2023-quals/tasks/pwn/ella_enchanted/README.md

 ## Writeup (en)

 We are given program with 3 options:
-1) write any 8 bytes anywhere
+1) Write any 8 bytes anywhere.
-2) read flag to buffer
+2) Read flag to buffer.
-3) write buffer contents to stdout.
+3) Write buffer contents to stdout.

 We can only choose one option per program invocation.